chipsalliance/firrtl-spec/spec.md

 |         |           |            | (SInt\<1\>) | t (Reset)   | n/a          |
 |         |           |            | (Clock)     | t (Reset)   | n/a          |

-The result of the interpret as reset operation is an reset typed signal.
+The result of the interpret as reset operation is a reset typed signal.
 This operation doesn't interpret the data based on type, it is a simple cast.
 To write general reset operations, use the `setReset`{.firrtl} operation.

 ## Activate or Release a Reset